LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 > ## Challenge: pulling month, day and year out of dates ##
 >
-> - In the `dates` tab of your Excel file you have the data from 2014 plot 3.
-There's a `Date collected` column.
+> - In the `Dates` tab of your Excel file you have some more training data from 2017.
+There's a `date` column.
 > - Let’s extract month and year from the dates to new columns.
 For this we can use the built in Excel functions
 >
 > ```